jeppewelling/departuretimes/README.md

- I have previously worked for about 4 months with Python and Django, so I am no expert - and I encounter a few problems on the way, i.e. when I wanted to share a dictionary between two threads - but I got it working eventually.
+ I have previously worked for about 4 months with Python and Django, so I am no expert - and I encounter a few problems on the way, e.g. when I wanted to share a dictionary between two threads - but I got it working eventually.

  At some point I spend a few weeks playing around with RabbitMQ and I